Last Updated on August 23, 2021 by Kim Labriola

 The former Elysian Market which was built in 1929 by Jose Q. Trujillo, the market closed and is now a private residence.
 The building still retains the painted sign on the side of the building.
 The Chapel of San Cosme was built in 1931 and is located at 546 W. Simpson St, and still hosts monthly mass and special-events for its congregation.
 The Carrillo School is still in operation and is a Historic Site.

 Want to learn about other historic neighborhoods in Tucson?
-Check out my blogs.
+Check out other articles here: Historic Tucson neighborhoods.